DieguitoCoder/RW-Ventas/Readme.md

 -- Connect as postgres superuser, then run:
 CREATE DATABASE "Riwi_Ventas";
 CREATE USER rwuser WITH ENCRYPTED PASSWORD 'change_me_strong_password';
-GRANT ALL PRIVILEGES ON DATABASE "Riwi_Ventas" TO rwuser;
+GRANT ALL PRIVILEGES ON DATABASE "RWventas" TO rwuser;
 ```

 3. If using the notebook's variables, update them to match your DB user/password/host/port.
 Example environment variables approach (recommended below).